-Line 42-Other Liabilities
+Line 42.
+Other Liabilities

 List and show the amount of each liability not reportable on lines 38 through 41.
 Attach a separate schedule if more space is needed.
 Both annuity trusts and unitrusts should include any advances from trustees on line 42.
-Unitrusts should also include any unitrust amounts applicable to prior periods that are unpaid as of the valuation date, since such amounts reduce the net FMV of the trust's assets.
+Unitrusts should also include any unitrust amounts applicable to prior periods that are unpaid but required to be paid as of the valuation date, since such amounts reduce the net FMV of the trust's assets.
+However, do not include any make-up amount for a net income charitable remainder trust (NIMCRUT).

-Line 43-Total Liabilities
+Line 43.
+Total Liabilities